Package 'dst'

 tt

 A matrix constructed in a boolean style (0,1) or a boolean matrix.
-The number of columns of the matrix tt must match the number of columns of the tt matrix of x (see bca).
-Each row of the matrix identify a subset of the set of possible values.
+The number of columns of the matrix tt must match the number of columns of the tt matrix of x (see DSM).
+Each row of the matrix identify a subset of the state space.

 Value

-x The original basic chance assignment x augmented with the added subsets defined by tt.
+x The original DSM x augmented with the added subsets defined by tt.

 Author(s)